d-smith/aws-ruby-samples/README.md

 Overview
 -----------------
-Note - I am in the middle of updating the sample - the description in the overview currently describes the scripts in the orig directory.

-The create_vpn.rb script creates a VPC with three subnets, one in which servers can be accessed via ssh from anywhere, and two private subnets.
-We need two private subnets for launching an RDS instance in the VPC.
+The create_vpn.rb script creates a VPC with four subnets - two public and two private.
+For this sample we need two AZs for our VPC-specific RDS instance.

-After running this script, launch public instances in the VPC specifying the public subnet in us-east-1d, with a public IP address, and use the launch-sg created by the script.

-Private instances are launched in the us-east-1c or us-east-1a subnets, with a private IP address (e.g. 10.0.1.99) using the private-subnet-launch-sg security group.

-The launch_rds.rb script creates an RDS security group and launches an RDS instance in the VPC.
-This is useful for creating an initial RDS instance.
-The launch_bastion_and_private.rb script launches a bastion host and instance in a private subnet.
-After fixing the hosts file (see below) SQL*Net can be used from the private host for building the schema.
-Once the schema has been created, a snapshot can be created, after which new instances with the snapshot-ed schema can be created using the launch_rds_from_snapshot.rb.
-Note that when launching from a snapshot, there's no way to override the default security group with the VPC security.
-Once the instance is active, the update_db_security_group.rc script can be run to restrict access to the RDS instance to the private subnets in the VPC.
+Note for elastic load balancing, load balancers are placed in public subnets, with security group ingress configuration for the private subnets gating access.
+So for this sample we create two public subnets (one in each AZ) to allow ELB to route traffic to private servers in the AZs.

 Permissions
 ----------------